jose-techcode/BOT_Luamod/README.md

 These files should not be uploaded to Github, as they contain sensitive information.
 Therefore, they should be included in .gitignore.

-# 9. Running the Project
+# 9. Run the Project

+- Bash

+cd src/

+- Python

 python bot.py

-# 10. Running in Docker
+# 10. Run in Docker

 - Building the Image